Azure/azure-docs-sdk-dotnet/api/overview/azure/key-vault.md

 ## Overview

 Azure Key Vault helps safeguard cryptographic keys and secrets used by cloud applications and services.
-By using Key Vault, you can encrypt keys and secrets.
-Assets may include authentication keys, storage account keys, data encryption keys, certificates, and passwords.
-Keys in Azure Key Vault are protected by hardware security modules (HSMs).
-For added assurance, you can import or generate keys in HSMs.
-Key Vault also integrates with DevOps to generate certificates and secrets for assets such as virtual machines that may be created as part of your deployment pipeline.

 Read more about [What is Key Vault?](/azure/key-vault/key-vault-whatis) then [Get started with Azure Key Vault](/azure/key-vault/key-vault-get-started) or learn how to [Use Key Vault from a web app](/azure/key-vault/key-vault-use-from-web-application).